 Yes, it’s true that the term ‘reliable’ doesn’t innately go hand-in-hand with Reddit; but doing your due diligence is best, regardless.
 Reddit’s vast array of information can be overwhelming, but amidst the the feelings of stress, chaos and curiosity you may feel when navigating residency Reddit, you must remember that distinguishing between credible advice and misinformation is crucial.

 It’s advisable to cross-reference information from Reddit with reliable sources.
 For instance, if somebody makes a claim about a specific program or statistic, it’s best to look at the program’s website or head to ERAS, NRMP or CaRMS directly.
-For more personal posts, such as advice surrounding interesting case questions.
-It’s generally best to try and spot consistency in a user’s post history and compare the advice with that from reputable websites, mentors, or advisors.
+For more personal posts, such as advice surrounding interesting case questions, it’s generally best to try and spot consistency in a user’s post history and compare the advice with that from reputable websites, mentors, or advisors.

 2. Engage Respectfully and Responsibly